Edava: History

-Edava was the frontier of the erstwhile Province of Travancore: Venad.
-This village is on the northwest boundary of Thiruvananthapuram district adjacent to the Arabian Sea and situated between two municipalities, Varkala to the south and Paravur to the north.
-The railway line between Trivandrum and Kollam passes through this village.
-Edava may be the only village in Kerala with two railway stations: Kappil and Edava.
+In legends and myths related to Kerala, texts like the Kerala Mahatmyam describe the Varkala region as one of the sacred places of Kerala.
+Edava was the frontier of the erstwhile Province of Travancore (Venad).
+This village lies on the northwest boundary of Thiruvananthapuram district, adjacent to the Arabian Sea, and situated between two municipalit, of Varkala to the south and Paravur to the north.
+Edava along with Varkala and Navaikulam shares many cultural and linguistic similarities with the neighboring Kollam district or Central Travancore rather than the Trivandrum and Attingal regions.

+The railway line between Thiruvananthapuram and Kollam passes through the village.
+According to available sources, Edava is the only village in Kerala with two railway stations: Kappil and Edava.
 There is a road (TA Majeed Road) connecting Kollam and Thiruvananthapuram.

 Edava has witnessed important historical events in Kerala.
 Historical references show that during the rule of Queen Umayamma one `Mughal Sardar' attacked Venad in the year 1680.
 His reign extended from the South of Thovala to Edava.

 In the year 1726, Queen of Attingal gave permission to the British East Indian Company to build a Pandakasaala (warehouse) near what is now called Vettakkada, close to the Arabian Sea.
 But even before the setting up of this Pandakasaala, Denmark traders had constructed a trading hub over there.
 K P Padmanabha Menon, in his seminal work, Kerala History, has quoted English army captain Alexander Hamilton as saying that during the first leg of 18th century: "Here on the beach side, Denmark traders have a small warehouse with coconut-thatched roof.
 It is in a dilapidated condition.
 Their trading, likewise, is nominal."
 This location at Vettakkada is still named Paandiyala, a worn-out usage of Paandakasaala, which is the Malayalam for warehouse.

-The first printing press in the erstwhile Travancore, or perhaps in Kerala, with facility to print in Arabic script, was established in Edava in 1936.
+A printing press equipped to print in Arabic script was established in Edava in 1936, and may have been the first in the erstwhile Travancore (or perhaps in Kerala).
 It was called Coronation Memorial Press and was situated at what is now called Press Mukku.
-Its establishment coincided with the coronation ceremony of Travancore King.
-Orders for books, in Arabic, used to come from even far-flung places such as the present-day Pakistan.
+Its establishment coincided with the coronation ceremony of the Travancore King.
+Orders for books in Arabic used to come from even far-flung places such as present-day Pakistan.

-Edava is the birthplace of late T A. Majeed, who was the PWD Minister in the first Communist Ministry of 1957.
-He was known for his impeccable political career minus any blemishes.
+Edava is the birthplace of the late T. A. Majeed, who served as the PWD Minister in the first Communist Ministry of 1957.
+He was noted for his unblemished political career.

-Edava's secular credentials are impeccable and sublime, with Hindus and Muslims living shoulder to shoulder without making any ripples in the placid social waters of this pristine coastal village.
+Edava has a strong record of religious harmony, with Hindus and Muslims living together in this coastal village.
 There is no wonder because the village is just a microcosm of a larger Kerala.
-Edavites, cutting across religious affiliations, are used to wake up to devotional songs from temples and call for prayers from mosques.
+Residents, regardless of religious affiliation, are accustomed to waking up to devotional songs from temples and calls for prayer from mosques.
 Edavites, cutting across religious belief, enjoy major temple festivals in the village with all fervor and gaiety, without providing any room for nefarious communal elements to disturb this glorious tradition.
 Of particular mention is the temple festival of Palakkav Temple.